 pop.
 388,367

 A lively university city with a young, vibrant feel to the city centre, there is usually something going on, and the architectural style, with porticos and shady corners provide an element of mystique to the place.
-The bar scene is far from cutting edge, however this is compensated ably by the atmosphere.
-Outside of the centre, check out the areas around the campus for some lively down-to-earth bars and bring-your-own-grub Osterias.
+Outside of the very centre, check out the areas around the campus for some lively down-to-earth bars and bring-your-own-grub Osterias, while you’ll have no trouble finding any number of craft beer bars that have taken off since the 2010s.

 pop.
 87,820